Archive product

 “The aim… is to wipe the dust of everyday life from our souls,” Pablo Picasso.

-“Flame Tree Publishing has been dusting off the mundane since over twenty years, creating illustrated books since 1992, art calendars since 1998, and illustrated e-books since 2009.
-Their extensive list includes powerful and eloquent artists such as Erté and Alphonse Mucha, complemented by extensive licenses in their award-winning calendar line, with Tate, V&A, RSC, RA, and many others.”
+“Flame Tree Publishing has been dusting off everyday life” for over twenty years, creating illustrated books since 1992, art calendars since 1998, and illustrated e-books since 2009.
+Their extensive list includes powerful and eloquent artists such as Erté and Alphonse Mucha, complemented by broad licenses in award-winning calendar lines with Tate, V&A, RSC, RA, and many others.

-Thanks to a broad range of authors, editors, and writers—from Vladimir Ashkenazy, Steve Hackett, John Howe, Sir George Martin, Brian May, Paul du Noyer, Paco Peña, Stanley Sadie—the brand aims to create illustrated projects that are affordable, useful, and beautiful.
+Thanks to a wide range of authors, editors, and writers—from Vladimir Ashkenazy, Steve Hackett, John Howe, Sir George Martin, Brian May, Paul du Noyer, Paco Peña, Stanley Sadie—the brand strives to create illustrated projects that are affordable, useful, and beautiful.
 In addition to printed titles, their exceptional selection of practical cookbooks, music books, pop culture, and lifestyle titles is increasingly available in digital formats.
-The producer believes that well-reviewed, thoughtfully curated content should be available in many formats to meet their readers’ needs.
+The publisher believes that well-reviewed, thoughtfully curated content should be available in many different formats to meet the needs of their readers.

 Manufacturer information